carlosdagos/typeclassopedia/Typeclassopedia.md

 ### Intuition

-While Applicatives provide us the possibility to operate on a series of computations, these are always restricted.
+While `Applicative` provide us the possibility to operate on a series of computations, these are always restricted.
 That is, in `u <*> v <*> w`, `u` must be an idiom of two parameters, and then our computations are done.
 Furthermore, there's no way to use the output of `u <*> v` when applying to `w`, rather `w` is simply applied the previous computation.

-In Monads, we can create a sequence of computations of arbitrary length, allowing the next computation to interact with the result of the previous one, and furthermore, like Applicatives, keep the end result within a context (like IO, Maybe, [], so on).
+In Monads, we can create a sequence of computations of arbitrary length, allowing the next computation to interact with the result of the previous one, and furthermore, like `Applicative`, keep the end result within a context (like `IO`, `Maybe`, `[]`, so on).

-Another explanation is that the computational structure of an Applicative result is fixed, whereas the computational structure of Monadic result can vary depending on the output of the previous computation.
+Another explanation is that the computational structure of an `Applicative` result is fixed, whereas the computational structure of a `Monad` result can vary depending on the output of the previous computation.

 ### Exercises